GuildOfWeavers/AirScript/README.md

     // transition constraint definition
     enforce 1 constraint {
         for all steps {
-            transition($r) = $n;
+            enforce transition($r) = $n;
         }
     }

-    // readonly registers accessible in transition function and constraints using 1 readonly register {
+    // static registers accessible in transition function and constraints using 1 static register {
         $k0: repeat [
             42, 43, 170, 2209, 16426, 78087, 279978, 823517, 2097194, 4782931,
             10000042, 19487209, 35831850, 62748495, 105413546, 170859333